 If you would like to instruct Andrew Peebles or would like help or advice in doing so, please call and talk to our excellent clerking team, led by Chief Executive/Director of Clerking, Paul Cray.
 Our phone number is +44 (0)20 7583 9241.
 Alternatively, please email us at email@example.com

 For more information about our clerking team, please click here for the clerks page.

-Geoffrey Williams QC is listed as a leading silk for professional discipline in both Chambers & Partners and the Legal 500.
+Andrew Peebles is listed as a leading personal injury junior in Chambers & Partners and Legal 500.

 Chambers UK 2019